jackledead/jackledead_armory/README.md

 Tos 84 semi-automatic shotgun: Akin to a saiga.
 Used by close quarters swat.

+Tos Aklula: Machine gun firing the 7.62x54r round from belts or drums.

 ### Existing:
 Made makarovs, mosins more common.